Georgia EBT Deposit Schedule for 2025

 ON THIS PAGE

-In this guide, you'll find out exactly when to expect your monthly EBT deposit and what to do if your benefits don't arrive on time.
+In this guide, you'll learn when to expect your benefits based on the Georgia SNAP deposit dates and what to do if your payment seems late.

 Monthly EBT Deposit Schedule in Georgia